neamulsabbir/neamulsabbir/README.md

 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.

-Skills: REACT / JS / REDUX / HTML / CSS / MONGO DB / EXPRESS JS
+Skills: REACT / JS / TYPESCRIPT / REDUX / HTML / CSS / MONGO DB / EXPRESS JS